Our Vast Region

 Reason

-We believe God has given us the gifts of reason and balanced judgment and that we are expected to use these gifts to understand and act upon God’s call.
+We believe God has given us the gifts of reason and balanced judgment.

 35For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, 36I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.’
 37“Then the righteous will answer him, ‘Lord, when did we see you hungry and feed you, or thirsty and give you something to drink?
 38When did we see you a stranger and invite you in, or needing clothes and clothe you?
 39When did we see you sick or in prison and go to visit you?’
 40“The King will reply, ‘Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.’